Zero-Trust Security Model

-Zero-trust implementation involves requiring strict identity verification for every individual or device attempting to access the network.
-This applies whether or not they are already inside the network perimeter.
-This means users have to undergo identity verification that can be triggered by events such as changes in the devices they use, their location, the frequency of their logging in, and the number of failed login attempts.
+Zero-trust implementation involves requiring strict identity verification for every individual or device that attempts to access the network or application.
+This verification applies whether or not the device or user is already within the network perimeter.
+User or device identity verification can be triggered by events such as changes in the devices being used, location, log-in frequency, or the number of failed login attempts.

-Protection begins by identifying your protect surface, which is based on one of four facets, commonly referenced by the acronym DAAS:
+Protection begins by identifying your protect surface, which is based on data, applications, assets, or services, commonly referenced by the acronym DAAS: